May 23, 2018

-The legendary woman designer and Le Corbusier collaborator broke the mold with her Modernist, male contemporaries, according to a new show at Matthew Rachman Gallery.
+The legendary designer and Le Corbusier collaborator broke the mold with her Modernist, male contemporaries, according to a show at Matthew Rachman Gallery.

 The most impressive item depicted at Matthew Rachman’s exhibit of Charlotte Perriand–designed furniture is conspicuously absent from his Chicago gallery—it was too big to fit.

 The object in question, a gleaming red and white prefab bathroom produced for the designer’s Les Arcs ski resort in the French Alps, was an inch too big to slide inside the Ukrainian Village space, even with the windows removed.
 It was photographed and then huddled away in a storage facility.
 (Visitors can still encounter an identical specimen downtown at the Art Institute of Chicago, amid iconic objects such as Mies van der Rohe’s MR Chair and visionary urban schemes like Ludwig Hilberseimer’s Vertical City.)

 Back at Rachman’s gallery, whose Perriand in the Mountains exhibition is on view until May 27, a few photos of the plug-in bathroom tempt would-be buyers.
 (It’s a selling show, with support from antique and decorative art dealers Decaso.)
 Produced in 1975, the bathroom’s polyester and fiberglass shell is entirely of its era: Storm Trooper–white, Archigram by way of A Clockwork Orange.